 Direction signs to indicate walking routes for visiting Jewish burial sites should be scaled and designed specifically for pedestrians, i.e. to be viewed and interpreted at close distance, and installed on sidewalks and foot paths.
 Directional pedestrian signs are important not only in urban areas where sight lines are obstructed by buildings, but also in more remote areas where access to burial sites may require a walking route which leaves roads and well-worn paths for some distance.

 There are no known Ukrainian or other European standards for pedestrian signs; it appears that typically municipal administrations and/or tourism offices contract for the development of standards and the pedestrian signs as well, or develop their own guidelines and design rules.

-However, there are many examples of physical pedestrian signs in larger towns and cities of Ukraine, including in the western Ukrainian city of Lviv.
-Several examples of signs intended to help visitors locate heritage in Lviv are shown here.
+However, there are many examples of physical pedestrian signs in larger towns and cities of Ukraine, including in the western Ukrainian cities of Lviv, Rohatyn, and Drohobych.
+Several examples of signs intended to help visitors locate heritage in Lviv and Rohatyn are shown here.
 The signs are usually grouped in clusters or “trees” on vertical poles anchored in sidewalks near well-touristed street intersections or in popular pedestrianized squares, indicating several heritage buildings and sites in three or four directions.
 Each individual sign on the tree includes a bilingual name of the heritage feature, a symbol representing the type of feature or sometimes its unique visual profile, and an arrow to indicate the direction of the walking route.
 The signs are consistently colored a deep shade of brown in the field with contrasting white text and symbols.